 The University classifies as permanently restricted net assets the original value of gifts donated to the endowment and the original value of subsequent gifts to the endowment.
 The undistributed amounts earned are included in temporarily restricted net assets.
 In accordance with Act 141, the University has adopted a written investment policy, of which a section specifically relates to the endowment.
 The University considers the following factors in making a determination to set a spending rate:

 - 1. Protecting the corpus of the endowment fund - 2.
-Preserving the spending power of the assets - 3.
-Obtaining maximum investment return with reasonable risk and operational consideration - 4.
-Complying with applicable laws
+Preserving the spending power of the assets

 NOTE 10 - ENDOWMENT (Continued)